Juniper/terraform-provider-apstra/docs/data-sources/datacenter_routing_zones.md

 - `junos_evpn_irb_mode` (String) Symmetric IRB Routing for EVPN on Junos devices makes use of an L3 VNI for inter-subnet routing which is embedded into EVPN Type2-routes to support better scaling for networks with large amounts of VLANs.
 - `name` (String) Routing Zone *Label*.
 This is a mutable attribute of a `security_zone` node in the graph DB.
 It is not directly viewable in the web UI.
 The "name" value visible in the web UI is the `vrf_name` attribute.
 The *default* Routing Zone can be looked up by the value `Default routing zone`.
 Required when `id` is omitted.
 - `routing_policy_id` (String) Non-EVPN blueprints must use the default policy, so this field must be null.
 Set this attribute in an EVPN blueprint to use a non-default policy.
+- `tags` (Set of String) Set of Tags.
+All tags supplied here are used to match the Routing Zone, but a matching Routing Zone may have additional tags not enumerated in this set.
 - `vlan_id` (Number) Used for VLAN tagged Layer 3 links on external connections.
 - `vni` (Number) VxLAN VNI associated with the Routing Zone.
 - `vrf_name` (String) VRF name used on network devices and visible in the web UI.